← Back to Blog

 As the cost of AI logic hits zero, seat-based SaaS is dying.
 Learn how Resolution as a Service (RaaS) decouples revenue from headcount to save your margins.

-The era of charging for the “how” is officially over.
+The era of charging for the “how” is over.
 For a decade, B2B SaaS founders built moats around proprietary workflows and the UI that housed them.
 We sold seats.
 We sold efficiency.
 We sold the promise that our software made humans better at their jobs.
 But as the marginal cost of logic approaches zero, those moats are evaporating in real time.

 At Cameyo, we saw the early signals of this shift before the Google acquisition.
 It was never about the virtualization of an app.
 It was about the resolution of a need.
 Today, if your startup is still anchored to seat-based pricing while an AI agent performs the work of ten people, you are participating in a race to the bottom.